RedisLabs/redislabs-docs/content/rs/administering/creating-databases/create-active-active.md

         the database cannot accept new keys.
 You can select a data eviction policy that defines which keys to delete to make room for new keys.
 The default eviction policy for Active-Active is `noeviction`.

     {{< note >}}
-- Data eviction policy is not supported for Active-Active databases with Redis on Flash (RoF).
+- Data eviction policies are not supported for Active-Active databases with Redis on Flash (RoF).
     {{< /note >}}

     - **Participating Clusters** - You must specify the URL of the clusters that you want to